 The classic arrangement looks like this: you want something of value, you have to pay for it.
-Well, with so much competition for consumers’ time and attention, reversing that arrangement and offering some free value ―in the form of interesting content― is a welcome change.
+Well, with so much competition for consumers’ time and attention, reversing that arrangement and offering some free value ―in the form of interesting content― is a welcome change for audiences.

 3. More connection through stories, emotions, and collaborations

 By featuring stories and narrative techniques, branded content can establish a deeper, more intimate connection with its audience.
 It’s also a perfect format for collaborations, both with renowned creators who can lend a distinct artistry to a project and for user-generated content that builds brand momentum in an organic way.